twpayne/chezmoi/README.md

  * Transparent: `chezmoi` includes verbose and dry run modes so you can review exactly what changes it will make to your home directory before making them.

- * Practical: `chezmoi` manages hidden files (dot files), directories, private, and executable files.
+ * Practical: `chezmoi` manages hidden files (dot files), directories, private files, executable files, and symbolic links.

  * Fast, easy to use, and familiar: `chezmoi` runs in fractions of a second and includes commands to make most operations trivial.
 You can use the version